FarronF/limerick-council-meetings/meetings/2021/02/17-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 16th December 2020.md

 Ms. Duke noted that the purpose of this update was to advise that the Turnkey process will

-have a more formal internal process.---
+have a more formal internal process.
+---
 A discussion took place around this and the main points were:

  Cllr.
 Leddin thanked Ms Duke for the update.
 He asked had LCCC any indicative number